Foundation and originating religious status

 It may therefore be seen that the Western Orthodox University did not owe its foundation to any civil power or secular government, but was established purely on ecclesiastical authority.
 However, legal and regulatory developments since 1945 have meant that while the religious authority of its foundation has not at any point been rejected, the Western Orthodox University has been compelled to seek and obtain secular authority to grant degrees.

-Corporate status of the Western Orthodox University (Commonwealth of Dominica)
+Secular authorities of the Western Orthodox University

 Status of the Apostolic Episcopal Church